Topaz Energy: History

-Billionaire Denis O'Brien owned Topaz, having bought €300 million of its loans from Irish Bank Resolution Corporation (IBRC).
+Billionaire Denis O'Brien acquired Topaz in December 2013, having bought €300 million of its loans from Irish Bank Resolution Corporation (IBRC).
 In May 2014, O'Brien appointed former Taoiseach Brian Cowen to the board of Topaz to join himself, his nephew (who is also CEO of Smiles Dental), Sean Corkery (CEO of O'Brien's Siteserv), Lucy Gaffney (chairperson of O'Brien's Communicorp) and Colm Doherty (former managing director of Allied Irish Banks).
 In December 2014, Topaz's parent company Kendrick Investments announced it would buy all of Esso's Irish operations.
 Profits at Topaz increased during O'Brien's first year of ownership.

-In December 2015 it was announced that Topaz was being sold to Alimentation Couche-Tard, with the deal closing in spring 2016.
-Subsequently, most of the Denis O'Brien connected Directors retired from the Board and the CFO Niall Anderton was appointed as CEO.
+In December 2015, it was announced that Topaz was being sold to Alimentation Couche-Tard, with Circle K's forecourt shops to be rebranded under that company's Circle K brand.
+The deal closed in spring 2016.
+Subsequently, most of the Denis O'Brien-connected Directors retired from the Board and the CFO Niall Anderton was appointed as CEO.

-Topaz also introduced the Miles fuel brand in 2017, this was in all Topaz petrol stations by August 2017.
+Topaz also introduced the Miles fuel brand in 2017; this was in all Topaz petrol stations by August 2017.

 In 2018, the Topaz brand was retired in favour of Alimentation Couch-Tard's international company Circle K in April 2018.
-As of 16 November 2018, the Nutgrove Topaz station still existed, although this has changed to Circle K.

-In 2019, the company was acquired by DP world for a deal worth $1.1 billion.